-Their bond becomes complete when Phoebe tells Prue that she's also pregnant, and Piper tells her that she and Leo are going to be married and despite Prue's advanced pregnancy, Piper wants Prue to be her matron of honor.
+Their bond becomes complete when Phoebe tells Prue that she's also pregnant, but only a couple months, and Piper tells her that she and Leo are going to be married and despite Prue's now-advanced pregnancy, Piper wants Prue to be her matron of honor.

 Belthazor eventually accepts the fact that Prue is done with him, especially when he finds out that she plans to keep their child away from him, while he still wants to raise his son as his evil heir.
 Belthazor kidnaps the sisters and has the Seer try to steal the child, but unlike the canon one, that doesn't work and the sisters are able to escape with Prue still pregnant.

 During the 100th episode, Leo and Piper are first hand-fasted by Penny and then married in a small church wedding just as Prue goes into early labor.
 She gives birth to the child, but rather than the son whom Belthazor expected, it's a girl who Prue names Patricia Victoria Halliwell after her parents.
 To keep her separate from their mother, the sisters nickname the baby Trish.